jkenney0501/dbt_superstore_dim_model/README.md

               values: ['A', 'T', 'L/A', 'SB']
 ```

-## Snapshots a.k/a type 2 Slowly Changing Dimensions for Change Data Capture
+## Snapshots a.k.a type 2 Slowly Changing Dimensions for Change Data Capture

 Why type 2 scd's?
 We use a type 2 as this is the default for dbt but it is also how we capture the history every time our data changes.
 For example, employees often change becasue they get promoted or leave via leave of abscence or attrition.
 We capture these changes every time they occur by adding a row to see that history for when they started, when it ended and the current status.